kelvinfoo123/MH4513-Survival-Analysis/README.md

 - Parametric methods for survival analysis
 - Tests of goodness of fit such as AIC and BIC
 - Cox-PH model

+All codes in this repository are written in Python.